SheetJS/sheetjs/docbits/82_util.md

 `XLSX.utils.json_to_sheet` takes an array of objects and returns a worksheet with automatically-generated "headers" based on the keys of the objects.
-The default column order is determined by the first appearance of the field using `Object.keys`, but can be overridden using the options argument:
+The default column order is determined by the first appearance of the field using `Object.keys`.
+The function accepts an options argument:

 | Option Name | Default | Description                                          |
 | :---------- | :-----: | :--------------------------------------------------- |